Infinite Systems of Competing Brownian Particles: Introduction

+For $M = 1$, this is the infinite Atlas model, and the stationary distribution $\pi_M = \pi_1 = \otimes_{k=1}^{\infty}\Exp(2)$ is already known from \cite[Theorem 14]{PP2008}.
 It is worth noting that the \textsc{Harris} system of Brownian particles (independent Brownian motions $B_n, n \in \MZ$, starting from $B_n(0) = x_n$), in fact, has infinitely many stationary distributions for its gap process, \cite{Harris}.
 Indeed, a Poisson point process with constant intensity $\la$ is invariant with respect to this system for any $\la > 0$.
 Therefore, the product $\otimes_{n \in \MZ}\Exp(\la)$ is a stationary distribution for this system, for all $\la > 0$.

+We also direct the reader to our paper \cite{MyOwn13}, which is complementary to the current paper.
+In \cite{MyOwn13}, we find other stationary distributions for the gap process.
+Instead of stating the main result, we consider the particular case of the system~\eqref{eq:main-SDE-intro}.
+There, for every $a > 0$, the following is a stationary distribution for the gap process: